-Probiotics are live bacteria found in fermented foods and are good for a healthy gut and the overall health.
+Probiotics are live bacteria found in fermented foods and are good for a healthy gut and overall health.
 They are found in supplements as well.

 “Research is ongoing into a relationship of the gut microflora to disease.
 The health benefits of the currently available probiotics and prebiotics have not been completely proved” Mayo Clinic.

 The overuse of antibiotics can compromise the human gut bacteria.
 According to research the use of antibiotics heavily disrupts the ecology of the human microbiome.
-Processed foods such too much sugar and saturated fats can be counter-productive to the gut microbiome.
+Processed foods such as too much sugar and saturated fats can be counter-productive to the gut microbiome.